PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 you should update their probe timeout so that you're ready for the eventual removal of that feature gate.

-With the fix of the defect, for exec probes, on Kubernetes `1.20+` with the `dockershim` container runtime, the process inside the container may keep running even after probe returned failure because of the timeout.
+With the fix of the defect, for exec probes, on PlaidCloud `1.20+` with the `dockershim` container runtime, the process inside the container may keep running even after probe returned failure because of the timeout.
 {{< /note >}}
 {{< caution >}}